Mdran2112/stores-REST-API/README.md

 # Stores REST API
 This is an example of a REST API for creating and interacting with a relational database of items/products and stores.
+The api was developed with Python and Flask.

 ### Build & deploy